 The variety is grown in the region Calabria mainly in the provinces of Reggio Calabria and Catanzaro, and in much larger quantities on the island Sicily mainly grown in the provinces of Catania and Messina.
-According to in 2008 DNA analysis it is often mixed there with up to five different unknown varieties, which makes it difficult to specify the quantity.
+According to in 2008 DNA analysis it is often grown mixed with up to five different unknown varieties there, which makes it difficult to determine the quantity.
 It is mostly used with the more valuable variety Nerello Mascalese blended.
-It is approved in DOC wines Contea di Sclafani.
+It is approved in the DOC wines Contea di Sclafani.
 Etna.
 Faro.
 Lamezia.
 Marsala.
 Monreale.
 Sant'Anna di Isola Capo Rizzuto.
 Savuto.
-Scavigna and Sicilia, In 2010, 508 hectares were registered with a rapidly decreasing trend (ten years earlier, there were 1,501 hectares).
+Scavigna and Sicilia, In 2010, 508 hectares with a declining trend were reported (ten years earlier, there were 1,501 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Picture: Sicilia DOC Consortium